-Carson Patents recommends a professional patentability study by a licensed patent practitioner before applying for a patent for your invention.
-You can also check out our article on how to search for prior art.
+Carson Patents recommends a professional patentability evaluation by a licensed patent practitioner before applying for a patent for your invention.

 Important Tip: Good searching is essential to proper application writing.
 Specifically, searching guides good claim writing by finding existing similar claims.
 Further, well written claims improve the protection the patent provides.Carson Patents®

 Patentability Determination – Patentability Study Meaning

 A patentability study is a determination whether what is claimed in an invention is patentable.
 In other words, can you get a patent for the invention studied.
 Any patent eligibility, patentability study undertaken by Carson Patents includes a prior art search and a written opinion of whether or not the claims of an invention or patent document are patentable.
 The patentability study can be completed for a new invention or idea.
 Alternatively, this study can be completed for an existing patent or patent application.

 What is Included in a Patentability Evaluation